 Attention Heatmap

-・ Is the content being viewed more at the bottom of the page?
+• Is content that is being thoroughly read located towards the bottom of the page?

 Was this article helpful?